-Designed for engineering students this introduction to first and higher order ordinary differential equations with applications focuses on problem solving using MATLAB.
-Students may not receive credit for both MAT262 ond MAT275.
-Prerequisite: MAT231 .
-Offered every spring.
+Designed for engineering students, this introduction to first and higher order ordinary differential equations with applications focuses on problem solving using MATLAB.
+Students may not receive credit for both MAT262 and MAT275.
+Prerequisite: MAT231.

-MANUFACTURING ENGINEERING TECHNOLOGY
+MANUFACTURING ENGINEERING TECHNOLOGY (MET)

-(MET)

 MET102 Machine Processing, Theory and Application